meltyourface/blank/posts/Radical-this-worldliness/Hermetic-Self-Initiation-Ritual-Calcination-Dissolution-Coagulation-and-Invocation-of-Hermes-Trismeg/index.md

 Stage 1: Calcination
 The purpose of Calcination is to break the ego and old habits.

-Incantation: "O, Ancient Fire, purify my soul, lest it be calcined by ashes!"
+**Incantation**: "O, Ancient Fire, purify my soul, lest it be calcined by ashes!"

 Altar setup:
 - A wooden or stone table decorated with Hermetic symbols